learn-co-curriculum/phase-1-using-array-reduce/README.md

 Let's break this down: `.reduce()` executes the callback for each student name in turn.
-Inside the callback, the `sortingObject.showcaseAssign()` method is called with the current student name as its argument. `showcaseAssign()` returns the name of a Arts Showcase, which is then used as the key to access the correct array in the `allShowcases` object and push the student's name into it.
+Inside the callback, the `sortingObject.showcaseAssign()` method is called with the current student name as its argument. `showcaseAssign()` returns the name of an Arts Showcase, which is then used as the key to access the correct array in the `allShowcases` object and push the student's name into it.
 The iteration then continues to the next element in the array, passing the next student name and the updated value of `allShowcases` as the arguments.
 Once